Motorcycle accident lawyer

 Motorcyclists commonly face bias after an accident.

 Assumptions about speed and risk-taking can influence how a claim is assessed - even when the rider was not at fault.
 Riders also lack the physical protection of a vehicle, meaning even low-speed collisions can cause serious injuries.
-We make sure the evidence determines the outcome, not the assumptions.
+Liability in motorcycle claims is determined on the evidence rather than on stereotypes about rider behaviour.

 What clients say